xyleth/thebesDocs/content/rules/coreConcepts.markdown

 Damage can be [healed](/content/rules/damageHealing.html) with medical attention.
 Sanity can never be healed except through [Psychosurgery](/content/moves/tech#Psychosurgery) or taking certain [Advances](/content/rules/advancement).

-## Battle

-When you engage in a full-on battle (not just some random violence) the narrative becomes more formal.
-Each “round” of battle represents a discrete narrative segment.
-In each round, every player can describe a single narrative action that their character takes.
-This action can involve the use of one or more moves.
-There are special [Battle Moves](/content/moves/battlemoves) that become available only in Battle.
-Also, a number of other moves specify that they are rolled when you **_go into battle_**.
-These moves are rolled at the beginning of the Battle.

-The GM has two special moves that he can use to simulate the escalating tension and danger of a battle.
-The moves are **_inflict incidental fire_** and **_inflict concentrated fire_**.
-The GM may use these moves at the end of any round of battle, against any PC, as appropriate according to the narrative.
-In general, the GM should **_inflict incidental fire_** in the first couple of rounds, and **_inflict concentrated fire_** in later rounds, but if a PC does something particularly brave or foolhardy, the GM is encouraged to unleash whatever incoming harm the PC deserves.

-When the GM **_inflicts incidental fire_**, the PC rolls the **_damage move_** or **_trauma move_** (as appropriate to the nature of the fire) and is `+boosted` on the roll.

-When the GM **_inflicts concentrated fire_**, the PC rolls the **_damage move_** or **_trauma move_** without modifier, as normal.

-Note: If the GM has also spent **_hold_**, or or the PC took damage from some other source that round, it is entirely possible that a PC may have to roll a damage move more than once in a round.

 ## Data Points

 Data Points are small but critically useful bits of information about a particular subject, which can be leveraged to tip the scales during a tense moment.
 Each Data Point concerns a specific topic or subject, and can be spent to grant `+1 forward` to any roll that directly involves or leverages the information in that Data Point.
 Only one Data Point can be spent per roll, no matter how many would apply.